 “I’ll do all my markings and we’ll have a chat about your expectations and what you can expect afterwards.” – Dr Beldholm

-It is critically important to get these marking right.
+It is critically important to get these markings right.
 In an eyelid operation, being off by just a few millimeters makes a big difference in the final result.
 That is why Dr Beldholm spends a lot of time doing these markings with you before the operation starts.

 The difficulty with upper eyelid surgery is that we put in local anaesthetic in the upper eyelids which distorts everything making it impossible without the markings to do the operation.